Slyracoon23/katacoda-scenarios/kube-dds/step5.md

 ## Verify an update

-First, let’s check that the App is running.
-To find out the exposed IP and Port we can use describe service:
+First, let’s check that the App is Description changes.
+To find out we can use describe deployment:

-`kubectl describe services/clamav`{{execute}}
+`kubectl describe deployments/clamav`{{execute}}

 The update can be confirmed by running a rollout status command: